-To classify revenue as fitting into a particular class, use the Class box that appears on the Create Invoice window and on the Enter Sales Receipt window.
+To classify revenue as fitting into a particular class, use the Class box that appears in the Create Invoices window and in the Enter Sales Receipt window.
 (These are the two windows that you use to record sales.)
-If an invoice records sales of a hot dog, for example, you may record the class as Regular.
-If a sales receipt records sales of a chilidog, you may record the class as Chili Dog.
-Figure 4-3 shows the Create Invoices window filled out to record the day's regular hot dog sales.
+If an invoice records sales of a hot dog, for example, you may record the class as Regular Dog.
+If a sales receipt records sales of a chili dog, you may record the class as Chili Dog.
+Figure 4-3 shows the Create Invoices window filled out to record the day's chili dog sales.